Cook Eat Well

 Cranberry sauce

-3-Ingredient Paleo Cranberry Sauce
+3-Ingredient Cranberry Sauce

-This 3-ingredient paleo cranberry orange sauce is a super easy fresh cranberry sauce that takes just 15 minutes from start to finish.
+This 3-ingredient cranberry orange sauce is a super easy fresh cranberry sauce that takes just 15 minutes from start to finish.

-4.82 from 27 votes
+4.81 from 31 votes

-Prep Time: 3 mins
+Prep Time: 3 minutes mins

-Cook Time: 12 mins
+Cook Time: 12 minutes mins

-Total Time: 15 mins
+Total Time: 15 minutes mins

 Servings: 8 servings